 19KM | 7-8 HOURS | 850M ASCENT | 870M DESCENT | CAMP ALT 4140M

-In the morning you wake up with a superb view of Gangchhenta peak in the distance.
-The walk to Laya is spotted with very beautiful views making the walk a pleasant one.
-You will pass a damp forest and will also view the change of vegetation as the trek progresses.
-You will arrive at Laya village, the second highest settlement in the country, at an altitude of 3,800m.
+In the morning you wake up with a superb view of Gangchenta peak in front of you.
+The walk to Laya is very pleasant with wonderful views.
+You will pass through a damp forest, filled with moss and singing birds.
+Arrive at Laya village, the second highest settlement in the country, at altitude of 3,800m.

-Travel around the Laya village.
-This will be a wonderful opportunity for you to visit any of the houses around.
-Traditional Bhutanese hospitality is a pleasant experience.
-Even to a perfect stranger a cup of tea and Chang (local wine) is always offered.
-The inhabitants of this valley are very interesting especially the women.
-They wear conical bamboo hats ornamented with turquoise and silver.
+Explore around Laya village.
+You can go and visit any of the houses around.
+Even to a perfect stranger, traditional Bhutanese hospitality is extended and a cup of tea and Chang (local, wine) is always offered.
+The people in this valley are very interesting especially the women.
+They wear conical bamboo hats decorated with turquoise and silver ornaments.

 19KM | 6-7 HOURS | 50M DESCENT | CAMP ALT 3800M

-Descend to the army camp.
-The route now follows the Mo Chhu (mother river of Punakha).
+Descend to the army camp and join the Mo Chhu (Mother River of Punakha).
 Follow the river till you cross the bridge.
-After the bridge you will meet intermittent ascents and descents through fir and juniper forest.
-You will then reach the camp at Chamsa at an altitude of 3,800m.
+After the bridge it is up and down several times through juniper and fir forests until you reach the camp at Chamsa at an altitude of 3,800m.

 19KM | 6-7 HOURS | 300M ASCENT | 1200M DESCENT | CAMP ALT 2900M